 This bill allows for the probationary or temporary appointment of law enforcement officers as State or county investigators under specific conditions.
-It stipulates that a permanent law enforcement officer who has an active certification in the basic training course for police officers or State Police can be appointed for a maximum of 120 days to facilitate their training and certification as a basic investigator.
-During this probationary or temporary appointment, the officer is authorized to perform the duties of a permanently appointed investigator.
+It stipulates that a permanent law enforcement officer who has an active certification in the basic training course for police officers or State Police can be appointed for a maximum of 120 days.
+This appointment is intended to facilitate the officer's training and certification as a basic investigator, during which time they are authorized to perform the duties of a permanently appointed investigator.

-Additionally, upon successful completion of the probationary or temporary appointment, the officer may apply for licensure as a permanent investigator through the Police Training Commission.
-The bill ensures that the appointment remains valid until the commission makes a decision on the application for permanent licensure.
-The new legal language inserted into the current law clarifies these provisions and the conditions under which they apply.
+Additionally, the bill outlines that upon successful completion of the probationary or temporary appointment, the officer may apply for licensure as a permanent investigator through the Police Training Commission.
+The appointment will remain valid until the commission makes a decision on the application for permanent licensure.
+The bill includes new provisions that clarify these processes and requirements, ensuring that law enforcement officers can transition into investigator roles while maintaining compliance with training and certification standards.

 Statutes affected: Introduced: 52:17B-69, 52:17B-67.1